DanielLiu1123/grpc-starter/docs/en-us/README.md

 Introduction
 ----

-This project mainly provides a series of Spring Boot starters for the gRPC ecosystem, providing autoconfigure and highly scalable capabilities, makes Spring Boot and gRPC have a better integration.
+This project provides a series of Spring Boot starters for the gRPC ecosystem, offering automatic configuration and highly extensible capabilities to enhance the integration between Spring Boot and gRPC.

-## Core features
+## Core Features

-* autoconfigure gRPC server
+* Automatic configuration of gRPC server

+    - Health checks
+    - Exception handling

-* autoconfigure gRPC client
+* Automatic configuration of gRPC client

-  - Without introducing additional annotations, you can directly use `@Autowired`, `@Resource` to inject gRPC client, fully complying with the lifecycle of Spring Bean.
+    - No additional annotations required, gRPC clients can be directly injected using `@Autowired`, `@Resource`, and other Spring annotations, following the Spring Bean lifecycle.

 * Highly extensible capabilities

+    - JSON transcoder: Allows using the same codebase for both gRPC and HTTP/JSON.
+    - Protobuf validation: Based on [protoc-gen-validate](https://github.com/bufbuild/protoc-gen-validate).
+    - Testing support: Extends `@SpringBootTest` for convenient unit and integration testing.

-## Contact us
+## Contact Author

-<a href="mailto:freemanlau1228@gmail.com"> gmail </a>
+<a href="mailto:freemanlau1228@gmail.com"> Email </a>